quyendang/OpenCore-Guide/README.md

 # Platforminfo

-**Automatic**: NO (setting YES will provide default values from the Generic section, which in some cases may be acceptable)
+**Automatic**: NO (setting YES will provide default values from the Generic section, which in some cases may be acceptable).

 **Generic**: